amainkar/CS3361-Project1/README.md

    3. Navigate to your desired dirctory where the python file exists.
    4. Run the following command "pip install pyinstaller"
    5. Let pip completely install the package.
-   6. Then run the command "pyinstaller --oneflag scanner.py".
+   6. Then run the command "pyinstaller --oneflag scanner.py" in the command prompt.
    7. Let it complete running.
    8. In your directory, there will be a folder called "dist".
    9. Copy the "scanner.exe" application from "dist" to the directory where the textfile exists.
-   10. Then from within the terminal type in "scanner.exe" and press enter.
+   10. Then from within the comamnd prompt type in "scanner.exe" and press enter.
    11. Then type in "scanner <filename>" and press enter to get the desired output.